Returns the components of this vector. The index values start

 Computes the magnitude of a constant vector numerically.

 Computes the magnitude of a given vector.
-If A
+If A vector is a constant

 vector then numerically calculates the magnitude otherwise creates a